 The lab will be used to explore ways the IoT can be used in next-generation retail applications.

-JD.com and Intel have teamed up to create a joint retail IoT lab to explore how the IoT can be used to create smart retail apps and solutions.
-The Digitalized Retail Joint Lab will develop IoT based vending machines and media and advertising technologies and applications to be used in stores.
-All will be built on Intel architecture.
+JD.com and Intel teamed up to create a joint retail IoT lab to explore using IoT to create smart retail apps and solutions.
+The Digitalized Retail Joint Lab will use Intel architecture to develop IoT based vending machine, media, and advertising technologies and applications for store use.

-The lab will be the latest venture of the partnership between Intel and JD.com, China’s largest retailer.
-Intel’s RRI edge computing and OpenVINO computer vision architecture have already been integrated with JD’s computer vision algorithms and together they are analyzing customer traffic and purchasing habits.
+The lab is the latest venture of the partnership between Intel and JD.com, China’s largest retailer.
+Intel’s RRI edge computing and OpenVINO computer vision architecture have already integrated with JD’s computer vision algorithms.
+They analyze customer traffic and purchasing habits.
 Those insights help store owners create a better and more personalized shopping experience for customers.

 “As China’s most influential retailer and a leader in data-driven offline retail innovation, JD is an important partner for us to continue to develop a wide range of use cases for our latest technology developments.
-We are happy to take our partnership to the next level,” said Intel IOTG China General Manager and Intel VP Wei Chen.
+We are happy to take our partnership to the next level,” says Intel IOTG China GM and Intel VP Wei Chen.

 Intel also has plans to partner with Alibaba for various projects, including an edge computing platform that integrates Intel’s software, hardware and AI technology with Alibaba’s IoT solutions.